 + = Presence, - = Absence

-In ABTS radical scavenging assay the IC50 value of the EREAL was 88.33 µg/ml and standard BHT was 100.22 µg/ml.
-The antioxidant activity of EREAL might be attributed to the presence of phytochemicals such as terpenoides, squalene, flavonoids and phenolic compounds.
+In ABTS radical scavenging assay the IC50 value of the EREAL was 88.33 µg/ml, and standard BHT was 100.22 µg/ml.
+The antioxidant activity of EREAL might be attributed to the presence of phytochemicals such as terpenoids, squalene, flavonoids, and phenolic compounds.
 The antioxidant activity of EREAL may be due to the reduction of hydroperoxides, inactivation of free radicals or combinations.

-CONCLUSION: This present study clearly concluded that the ethanolic root extract of Aporosa lindleyana possesses antioxidant properties and can serve as a natural sources to develop the free radical scavengers and antioxidant agents.
+CONCLUSION: This present study clearly concluded that the ethanolic root extract of A. lindleyana possesses antioxidant properties and can serve as a natural source to develop the free radical scavengers and antioxidant agents.
 These agents are responsible for anti-inflammatory and chemoprotective mechanism.

 ACKNOWLEDGEMENT: We are immensely thankful to The Management and the Principal of Sri Paramakalyani College, Alwarkurichi for providing all the facilities and constant encouragement during the period of work.